-Fiddler Ethan Hazzard-Watkins performs traditional and original music with driving energy, passion and grace.
-His fiery, lyrical fiddling fuses elements of Irish, French Canadian and New England styles, along with influences from Swing, Blues and Classical music.
+Fiddler Ethan Hazzard-Watkins performs traditional and original music with driving energy, passion, and grace.
+His fiery, lyrical fiddling fuses elements of Irish, French Canadian, and New England styles, along with influences from Swing, Blues, and Classical music.
 Based in Brattleboro, VT, Ethan tours extensively throughout the US and beyond, playing for Contra and English dances and at festivals and dance camps.
-Besides Elixir, Ethan plays with several other contra dance bands, teaches fiddle lessons, helps organize dances in Brattleboro and Greenfield, and is an avid composer of fiddle tunes.
-Visit Ethan’s web site.
+Besides Elixir, Ethan plays with several other combinations, is an avid composer of fiddle tunes, and maintains a freelance web and graphic design business.

 Trumpeter Jesse Readlynn mixes keen musicality, skillful and accurate technical playing, and a clear and vibrant tone to create beautiful music in a variety of genres.
 Beginning as a young child Jesse has pursued an ever-deepening study of classical trumpet performance, attending Kinhaven School of Music, Ithaca College School of Music, and the University of Massachusetts, where he completed a Masters of Music in May of 2007.
 Besides playing with Elixir, Jesse has wide ranging experience performing in solo recitals, for weddings, as a member of chamber ensembles, and in large orchestra and band settings.
 He is also a talented teacher, offering lessons tailored to the needs of trumpeters of all ages and levels of experience.